agoose77/phd-thesis/content/2300-experimental-scattering.md

 +++

-The mean energy-loss of an ion moving through a material is given by the Bethe-Bloch formula,{cite:ps}`cockcroft_experimental_1955` which relates several material properties
+The mean energy-loss of an ion moving through a material is given by the Bethe-Bloch formula {cite:ps}`cockcroft_experimental_1955`, which relates several material properties
 :::{math}
 :label: bethe-bloch-formula